Invaders Must Die: Promotion

-"Omen" debuted at No. 1 on the Canadian Singles Chart during the week of 25 February 2009, peaked at No. 4 in the UK.
-In Australia, the song debuted at #83.
+"Omen" debuted at No. 1 on the Canadian Singles Chart during the week of 25 February 2009, and peaked at No. 4 in the UK.
+In Australia, the song debuted at No. 83.

 The single that followed, "Warrior's Dance", was released on 11 May 2009.
 The digital version of the single was released on 17 April 2009 in Australia as an iTunes exclusive, while the "Edit" version with none of the remixes is also available.
 When released there, however, the song was titled incorrectly and the download was actually a song from the band Placebo; this issue was fixed shortly after its release.
 Three downloadable remixes of "Warrior's Dance" were sold via the group's website, while an extra remix was exclusive to iTunes.
 The song peaked at No. 9 on the UK singles chart.

 "Take Me to the Hospital", released on 31 August 2009, was the final commercially released single from the album.
 It was remixed six times, with the "Wreckage" mix being a collaboration with Josh Homme.
-The song debuted at No. 38 in the UK singles chart and topped the UK Dance Chart.
+The song debuted at No. 38 on the UK singles chart and topped the UK Dance Chart.